 Boyer-Moore Algorithm

-- ๐ฉ Bad Character Rule: If a mismatch happens, it shifts the pattern so that the mismatched character in the text aligns with its last occurrence in the patternโor skips it entirely if it doesn't exist.
+- π© Bad Character Rule: On mismatch, shift the pattern so the mismatched text character lines up with its last occurrence in the pattern (or skip it if itβs absent).

-- โ Detecting plagiarism or malware signatures in files.
+- β Detecting malware signatures or plagiarism in large datasets.

 // Boyer-Moore search (using Bad Character heuristic)